-On a small scale, aquifers — subsurface natural basins — have been recharged with flood waters from extreme storms for decades.
+On a small scale, aquifers — subsurface natural basins — have benefitted from man-made recharge for decades.
 Now, a new Department of Water Resources (DWR) assessment shows how Flood Managed Aquifer Recharge, or Flood-MAR, can help reduce flood risk and boost groundwater supplies across large areas of land.

 "California’s changing climate means more extreme weather – including more frequent droughts and larger, warmer storms that can result in flooding.
 The Merced study helps demonstrate how Flood-MAR can help mitigate those pressures," said Kamyar Guivetchi, manager of DWR’s Division of Planning.
 “The study also includes adaptation strategies intended to improve terrestrial and aquatic ecosystems to ensure they are not adversely impacted.”